 Selection of financial institutions and broker/dealers shall be performed by authorized District Staff under the direction of the Budget and Finance Committee.
-Periodically, the District will distribute a Broker/Dealer Questionnaire to interested and known financial institutions and broker/dealers.
-Qualified broker/dealers selected to do business with the District shall submit annually a current audited financial statement.
-After the annual adoption of the District's investment policy by the Board of Board of Trustees, a copy shall be sent to all broker/dealers approved business with the District. to do Confirmation of receipt of this policy shall be considered evidence that the dealer understands the District's investment policies and intends to sell the District only appropriate investments authorized by this policy.
+Periodically, the District will distribute a Broker/Dealer Questionnaire to interested and known financial institutions and Qualified broker/dealers broker/dealers. selected to do business with the District shall submit annually a current audited financial statement.
+After the annual adoption of the District's investment policy by the Board of Board of Trustees, a copy shall be sent to all broker/dealers approved to do business with the District.
+Confirmation of receipt of this policy shall be considered evidence that the dealer understands the District's investment policies and intends to sell the District only appropriate investments authorized by this policy.